 I have been witnessing people, especially the younger generation, working really hard and late hours in order to live a luxurious and content life.
-When I ask them about investments, most of them satisfactorily tell me that they are saving 20-30% from their monthly income.
+When I ask them about investments, most of them satisfactorily tell me that they are saving 20-30% of their monthly income.
 They seem very happy about it.

-If you are one individual who saves 20-30% from your income and feel content about it, I have a game for you.
+If you are one individual who saves 20-30% of your income and feel content about it, I have a game for you.
 Imagine you are sitting in a time machine and carrying a hundi in which you have put all your savings.
 Now, this machine has taken you to the future where you have just got retired.

 So, what went wrong?
 Why is there is a significant difference in retirement funds?
 Let me explain it further.
 Foremost among all, you must understand the difference between saving and investing?
 I can hear you asking, is there REALLY a difference between saving and investing?
 Well, read ahead to learn it appropriately.

 - What is investing?

 - Why should one give too much importance to investing?